soulcasey/IT-383/Evaluation.md

 * Do you find the game to be balanced in terms of difficulty?
 (Yes / No)
 * Would you play this game again?
 (Yes / No)
 * What would you improve or change in the game?
 (Open-ended)

+### Procedure
+1. User Specific Questions
+* The user will begin by answering a set of user-specific questions to assess their background in gaming and VR experience.

+2. App Testing Session
+* The user will then test the VR game.
+* Each game session will be short, so depending on the user's interest, they may choose to play up to three times.

+3. Game Specific Questions
+* After completing the gameplay session, the user will answer a set of game-specific questions to evaluate their experience and provide feedback